Implications of Seiberg-Witten map on type-I superconductors: London equations

-Despite the quantum nature of the dissipative process and its relation with the mean free path of electrons, Drude model represents a very good approximation for conductivity properties for a large class of materials.
+Despite the quantum nature of the dissipative process and its relation with the mean free path of electrons, Drude model represents a good approximation for conductivity properties for a large class of materials.
 In this spirit, we will use the Drude's conductivity for a \emph{perfect} conductor to obtain our NC relation between supercurrent and gauge potential.
-In other words, the constitutive relation $J\sim \sigma E$ that is used to derive the London equation is taken to be valid in our NC version.
-Moreover, London equation can be obtained from the BCS derivation of Ginzburg-Landau equations\footnote{This fact is interesting due to the \emph{NC version} of Ginzburg-Landau equations, topic we wish to explore in the future. } \cite{alexandrov2003theory}.
+In other words, the constitutive relation $J=\sigma E$ that is heuristically used to derive the London equation is taken to be valid in our NC version but with a more general linear relation $\hat{J}=\sigma_{eff}\hat{E}$, as we see in the next subsection\footnote{We stress that this procedure is heuristic but effective and coherent with the formal deduction of London relation\cite{London-1935}, see \cite{Annett:730995}.}.
 We will analyze the phenomenological consequences of NC current, carefully following the role of the SW mappings.

-From Ohm's law and the complex representation of the a.c. currents and fields
+Recall that, from Ohm's law and the complex representation of the a.c. currents and fields

 Drude's model of conductivity pick up a delta function accounting for dissipationless electrons in a perfect conductor and satisfies the sum rule for $\mathfrak{Re}[\sigma]$\footnote{Drude model is a good approximation if $\omega\mapsto 0$, below the energy gap \cite{Annett:730995}.}